 Specialties Affected Rheumatology, Dermatology, Oncology, Hematology

-Key Action Audit prior authorization submissions for prescriber specialty and biomarker documentation before January 5, 2026
+Key Action Audit your etanercept prior authorization packets for prescriber specialty, biomarker results, and step-therapy documentation before submitting any new or renewal PA after January 5, 2026

 Aetna Etanercept Coverage Criteria and Medical Necessity Requirements 2026